What would your 85-year-old self tell you to do right now?

 You guide yourself forward.

 With trust.
 With faith.
-With the quiet knowing that divine timing is always at work.
+With the quiet knowing that divine timing is playing in the background.

 Life doesn’t happen to you.